aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/fontsavingmodes/_index.md

 ---
 title: HtmlSaveOptions.FontSavingModes
 second_title: Aspose.PDF for Java API Reference
-description: Enumerates modes that can be used for saving of fonts referenced in saved PDF
+description: Enumerates modes that can be used for saving of fonts referenced in saved PDF.
 type: docs
 weight: 16
 url: /java/com.aspose.pdf/htmlsaveoptions.fontsavingmodes/